RemyKroese/GenEC/docs/workflows/preset-list.md

 ## Context

-### What is it
 The Preset-List Workflow enables batch processing of multiple configurations defined within a single YAML file, allowing users to execute numerous extraction and comparison operations in sequence.
 This workflow is GenEC's most powerful automation mode, designed for comprehensive analysis scenarios where multiple extraction patterns need to be applied to the same dataset.

-### How does it work
-The Preset-List Workflow operates through a batch execution model:

-1. **Preset list loading**: GenEC reads a YAML file containing multiple preset configurations
-2. **Sequential execution**: Each preset configuration is processed individually in the order defined
-3. **Independent validation**: Each preset is validated separately before execution
-4. **Isolated processing**: Each configuration runs independently with its own output directory
-5. **Aggregated results**: Results from all presets are saved in separate directories under a common parent folder
-6. **Progress tracking**: GenEC provides status updates for each preset execution

-**Implementation details to be aware of:**
-- Uses the `PresetListWorkflow` class registered via the registry pattern (`@register_workflow("preset-list")`)
-- Processes YAML files containing a list of preset configurations under a single key
-- Each preset within the list follows the same structure as individual preset files
-- Execution order follows the sequence defined in the YAML file
-- Each preset execution is independent - failure of one preset doesn't stop others
-- Output directories are created with indexed naming for organization
-- All filter types (regex, regex-list, positional) are supported within each preset
+When you use the Preset-List Workflow, GenEC reads a special YAML file that references multiple existing preset configurations and applies each one sequentially to your source directory.
+Instead of creating inline configurations, preset-list files reference your existing preset files, making it easy to mix and match different extraction strategies.
+Each preset runs independently and saves its results to separate directories, giving you a comprehensive analysis from multiple perspectives in a single execution.

+This workflow is particularly powerful because it allows you to leverage all your existing presets in combination.
+You can apply different filter types, extraction patterns, and comparison logic to the same dataset without running separate commands.
+GenEC handles the organization automatically, creating structured output directories that make it easy to review and compare results from different extraction approaches.

 ### When to use
-The Preset-List Workflow is optimal for:
-- **Comprehensive analysis** requiring multiple extraction patterns on the same data
+- **Comprehensive analysis**
-- **Batch processing scenarios** where different configurations need to be applied systematically
-- **Quality assurance testing** with multiple validation patterns
-- **Research and exploration** where various extraction approaches are being compared
+- **Batch data processing**
-- **Automated reporting** requiring data extraction from multiple perspectives
+- **Automated reporting**

-- **Migration scenarios** where data needs to be extracted using different legacy patterns
-- **Performance testing** of different filter configurations
+Preset-list is mass-executes [presets](preset.md).
+So in situations where folders, instead of files should be analyzed, preset-list should be used.

 ## How to use